syncfusion-content/windowsforms-docs/WindowsForms/Edit/Appearance.md

 #### Minimum Size

-The MinimumSize property gets / sets the minimum size of the control in autosize mode.
+The MinimumSize property gets / sets the minimum size of the control in auto size mode.

 {% highlight c# %}